SPI Communication Protocol

 What are SPI Modes (0, 1, 2, 3) and why do they matter?

-The modes define the clock polarity (idle high or low) and phase (sample on rising or falling edge).
-If your AGV's master controller and the sensor use different modes, they will misinterpret the data bits.
-Always verify the datasheet of your sensor to match the master's configuration.
+SPI modes control clock polarity (idle high or low) and phase (sampling on rising or falling edge).
+If your AGV's master controller and sensor don't match modes, they'll garble the data bits.
+Always double-check your sensor's datasheet to sync with the master's setup.

 Can I use 3-wire SPI instead of 4-wire?